Walking on Spheres and Talking to Neighbors: Variance Reduction for Laplace's Equation: Introduction

-In simple domains such as spheres and rectangles, analytic solutions can be found via separation of variables and Green's function methods.
-For more complex domains, many different numerical schemes exist to solve Eq. (\ref{eq:laplace}).
-Broadly, these can be categorized into methods that involve discretizing the domain and those which do not.
-In our work, we focus on improvements to the mesh-free Walk on Spheres algorithm which is relevant for scenarios where it is desirable to avoid discretizing the domain.
-For completeness, we provide a brief discussion of the advantages of each approach.
-A comparison of Walk on Spheres to mesh-based methods such as finite elements can be found in \cite{sawhney2020monte}.
+In simple domains such as spheres and polyhedra, analytic solutions can be found via separation of variables and Green's function methods.
+For more complex domains, many different numerical methods exist to solve Eq. (\ref{eq:laplace}).
+Broadly, we categorize these into mesh-based and mesh-free methods.